languagelawyer/genetic_trade/README.md

 With 100 individuals in the population and with more generations, the results should be more impressive.
 But that would be very time-consuming, especially when backtesting over a month — let alone an entire year.

+## Updates

+### 2025-04-25

+Added the number of positions as a maximization objective.
+Increased the size of the population to 100.
+Managed to generate some profit after 10-20 generations.

+Still no commission, though.